 Their tasks include; ⦁ Conducting preliminary surveys and preparing due diligence reports for clients to rid them of possible sanctions. ⦁ Construction services such as Asbestos Hazard Assessments ⦁ Indoor air quality sampling ⦁ Lead Hazard Assessments Consultancies may make a sweeping assumption across a wide range of disciplines or specialize in specific areas of environmental consultancy such as water management and waste disposal.

-Environmental consultants are of two types ⦁ Industrial Consultants ⦁ Environmentalists These consultants work in a very wide variety of fields.
+Environmental consultants are of two general types: ⦁ Industrial Consultants ⦁ Environmentalists These consultants work in a very wide variety of fields.

 These consultants need to have a through understanding of environmental laws and regulations, so that they become experts and are in a good position to offer consultation to their clients.
 Types of environmental consultants An environmental consultant may carry out different activities on a number of environmental problems or specialize in one field, such as: